-Half the tunes are under 3 minutes long, but the finale ‘Fuzz War’ pads it out a bit with 10+ minutes of wailing noises and what sound like air raid sirens and steam trains.
+Half the tunes are under 3 minutes long, but the finale ‘Fuzz War’ pads it out a bit with 10+ minutes of wailing noises and what sounds like air raid sirens, and steam trains.
 I’m not sure this extended and rather self-indulgent ending is necessary.
-A 30 minute album would’ve been fine, they throw enough effort into each tune to cover two conventional albums.
+A 30 minute album would’ve been fine, they’ve thrown enough effort into each tune, here, to cover two conventional albums.

 ‘Slaughterhouse’ repeatedly goes over the edge and claws itself back.
 It dices with death.
 The live show must be eventful.